brigadier/pgpvll/README.md

 ## configuration
-Connection options are the same as in pgpool with additionap parameter `n` (the number of connections in the pool) which should be  a positive integer if specified.
+Connection options are the same as in the epgsql with additionap parameter `n` (the number of connections in the pool) which should be  a positive integer if specified.
 By default it equals to 10.

 example of configuration in config file, with two pools `foo` and `bar` and an optional callback `test, fync` wihch would be called as `test:func()` and should return a tuple `{ok, ListOfPools}`